Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \subsection{ADC Signal}

 When an analog signal is sampled and quantized by an ADC, it produces a sequential data stream called the ADC signal.
-As the raw data produced by radar sensors, ADC signals retain all information from the detections, which is highly valuable in deep learning applications.
+As the raw data produced by radar sensors, ADC signals retain all information from the detections, which is highly valuable for deep learning applications.
 At this stage, the signal lacks spatial coherence among its values, as all information is confined to the time domain \cite{nowruzi2020deep}.
-To represent the ADC signal in a more structured format, it is common to transform it into a 3D Sample-Chirp-Antenna (SCA) tensor, as illustrated in Fig. \ref{fig:ADC}(e).
+To be represented in a more structured format, the ADC signal is typically converted to a 3D Sample-Chirp-Antenna (SCA) tensor, as illustrated in Fig. \ref{fig:ADC}(e).